Coding for Beginners

 My work is funded by the NASA Astrobiology Institute, as part of the Agnostic Biosignatures for Extant Life program, to develop algorithms for detection of complex molecules that qualify as having been produced by living processes.
 This work will help us understand the data we receive from space probes to other worlds.

-I am technical lead for Swarmathon III and IV and was software lead for Swarmathons I and II.
+I was technical lead for Swarmathon III and IV and was software lead for Swarmathons I and II.
 The Swarmathon is a robotics competition held at NASA Kennedy Space Center.

 The robotics work is primarily funded by NASA Kennedy Space Center.
 It is intended to help us understand how autonomous robots on other planets could best search for resources in support of human missions, and also to provide a robotics educational platform for underrepresented students from MUREP institutions.
 The educational component is in the form of an annual robotics competition called Swarmathon.